-- 6. The same rules as set out in paragraph 2 and 5 shall apply but: - Any player must have a women's HPA handicap of 6 goals or above. - Each team shall be restricted to one such player per team. - Any player under 15 on 1st January must have a minimum handicap of 3 goals to play in the 18 goal Victrix Ludorum. - If a player is raised mid-season, an 18 goal Victrix Ludorum team will be allowed to play above the tournament limit by that number of goals. - 7.
+- Any player under 15 on 1st January must have a minimum handicap of 3 goals to play in the 16 goal Victrix Ludorum or 22 goal tournament polo. - If a player is raised mid-season, a Victrix Ludorum team will be allowed to play above the tournament limit by that number of goals. - 7.
 Women's Handicaps.
 Any player who holds a confirmed woman's handicap for the season ahead or ongoing will be listed on the HPA web site.
 If not on that list, they must submit a CV form to obtain a handicap at least 48 hours before they play and if they have never played women's polo their initial handicap will be guided as per the table below.
 For players on an HPA handicap of 0, 1 or 2, the player should be given the lower handicap in brackets unless they are well known to the Handicap Committee and may be raised any time thereafter.